gungoren/apple-search-ads-go/README.md

 )

 func main() {
+    // Organization ID in Apple Search Ads orgID := "...."
 	// Key ID for the given private key, described in Apple Search Ads keyID := "...."
+    // Team ID for the given private key for the Apple Search Ads teamID := "...."
-    // Issuer ID for the Apple Search Ads team issuerID := "...."
+    // ClientID ID for the given private key for the Apple Search Ads clientID := "...."
     // A duration value for the lifetime of a token.
 Apple Search Ads does not accept a token with a lifetime of longer than 20 minutes expiryDuration = 20*time.Minute
-    // The bytes of the PKCS#8 private key created on Apple Search Ads.
-Keep this key safe as you can only download it once. privateKey = os.ReadFile("path/to/key")
+    // The bytes of the private key created you have uploaded to it Apple Search Ads. privateKey = os.ReadFile("path/to/key")

-    auth, err = asa.NewTokenConfig(keyID, issuerID, expiryDuration, privateKey) if err != nil {
+    auth, err := asa.NewTokenConfig(orgID, keyID, teamID, clientID, expiryDuration, privateKey) if err != nil {
         return nil, err
     }
     client := asa.NewClient(auth.Client())

-    // list all apps with the bundle ID "com.sky.MyApp" in the authenticated user's team apps, _, err := client.Apps.ListApps(&asa.ListAppsQuery{
+    // list all apps with the "face" in the authenticated user's team params := &asa.SearchAppsQuery{
-        FilterBundleID: []string{"com.sky.MyApp"},
-    })
+        Offset:          0,
+        Limit:           100,
+        Query:           "face",
+        ReturnOwnedApps: true,
+    }

+    apps, _, err := client.App.SearchApps(context.Background(), params)
+    if err != nil {
+        return nil, err
+    }
 }
 ```